AvePoint/cloud-api/docs/docs/services-and-features/enpower/powerplatform/cloudflows/cloudflows.md

-      "creatorOffice": null, // The office of the flow creator "creatorStatus": "Enable", // The status of the flow creator "creatorUserType": "Member", // The user type of the flow creator "coOwners": 3, // The number of flow co-owners "users": 0, // The number of users who have access to the flow "guests": 0, // The number of guest users who have access to the flow
+      "creatorOffice": null, // The office of the flow creator "creatorStatus": "Enable", // The status of the flow creator "creatorUserType": "Member", // The user type of the flow creator "creatorCountry": "", // The country of the flow creator "creatorEmail": "", // The email of the flow creator "creatorId": "", // The unique identifier of the flow creator "creatorJobTitle": "", // The job title of the flow creator "creatorUpn": "", // The user principal name of the flow creator "coOwners": 3, // The number of flow co-owners "users": 0, // The number of users who have access to the flow "guests": 0, // The number of guest users who have access to the flow